AutomationSolutionz/automationsolutionz.github.io/docs/concepts.md

 ### Regression Testing

 **Regression Testing** is a type of software testing that ensures new code changes or updates to an application do not negatively impact the existing functionality.
 It involves retesting the software to identify any new bugs or unintended side effects that may have been introduced while making changes or additions to the code.
 The goal is to verify that the application's previous functionality remains intact after modifications.

-### Release Candidate

-A **Release Candidate** (often abbreviated as "RC") is a version of a software product that is in the final stages of testing and is close to being released to the public as the official, stable version.
-**Release Candidates** are considered feature-complete and go through rigorous testing to identify and fix any critical issues, bugs, or showstopper problems.
-If no significant issues are discovered during this testing phase, the release candidate become the official release.

 ### Sanity Testing